Ultimate Guide to Kemper Profiling Amps

 • Use the direct output to track a clean (unaffected) guitar signal that can be used for re-amping/post-processing.
 This can also be done alongside the other recording methods for extra flexibility.

 Want to know a little more about recording with a Kemper?
-Check out our blog: Is A Kemper Better For Home Recording Than A Real Amp?
+Check out our blog: Is A Kemper Better for Home Recording Than a Real Amp?

-This is easier than it might sound.
+This is easier than it might sound:

 1. Send a signal from the 'Direct Output / Send' connection on the back of the Kemper to your chosen amp.